pablodecm/paper-inferno/paper/paper.md

 $s$ when the nuisance parameters are accounted for.

-To compare with alternative approaches and verify the validity of the results, the profiled likelihoods obtained for each model are shown in [@Fig:profile_likelihood].
-The expected uncertainty if the trained models are used for subsequent inference on the value of $s$ can be estimated from the profile width when $\Delta \mathcal{L} = 0.5$.
+To compare with alternative approaches and verify the validity of the results, the profiled likelihood [@tanabashi2018review] obtained both with the INFERNO-based and classifier-based summary statistics, accounting for the effect of nuisance parameters defined in Benchmark 2, are shown in [@Fig:profile_likelihood].
+The expected uncertainty of the trained models are used for subsequent inference on the value of $s$ can be estimated from the profile width when $\Delta \mathcal{L} = 0.5$.
 Hence, the average width for the profile likelihood using inference-aware training,